EBI-Metagenomics/notebooks/src/docs/analysis/version6/virify.md

 5. Quality evaluation using CheckV
 6. Visualisation using Krona and Sankey plots

-See the [VIRify repository](https://github.com/EBI-Metagenomics/emg-viral-pipeline) for detailed pipeline documentation. <!-- TODO(review): Confirm the repository link and whether additional user-facing explanation is needed. -->
+See the [VIRify repository](https://github.com/EBI-Metagenomics/emg-viral-pipeline) for detailed pipeline documentation.